Mid Atlantic Backcountry Discovery Route

 The final stage of the route will transition from reality to memory all too soon as the state line of New York is less than 100 miles away.

-Midway through this final segment you’ll reach the Grand Canyon of Pennsylvania, with viewpoints at Bradley Wales Overlook and Colton Point State Park on the west rim of Pine Creek Gorge.
+Midway through this final segment you’ll reach the Pennsylvania Grand Canyon, with viewpoints at Bradley Wales Overlook and Colton Point State Park on the west rim of Pine Creek Gorge.
 There is a popular campground at the rim and you’ll quickly see why.
 If you’d like to stay there, consider booking a reservation ahead of time.

 The final stretch is a pleasurable ride across dirt tracks and county paved roads.
 You will travel in and out of farmland and clusters of deciduous trees before ending your journey in the border town of Lawrenceville, PA with a requisite photo at the New York state sign.